Coiot/cbr-main/src/albums/s2/episode13.md

 - scene_number: 68
   scene_title: "Effective AA"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene68.jpg
-  narration: "<p>Kidal, a city that took Burkino Faso nearly ten parts to capture, is captured by the Vandals within one part.
+  narration: "<p>Kidal, a city that took Burkino Faso nearly ten episodes to capture, is captured by the Vandals within one episode.
 They can finally built that road from their capital to their main naval ports.
 I still feel Two Sicilies could take Hippo Regius fairly easily.</p><p></p><p>Aghat is under siege from cavalrymen and looks set to fall.</p><p></p><p>A Nigerian anti-aircraft gun has clearly been doing a fantastic job as there’s no aircraft in Europe nor Africa!
 That might be because no-one’s research that tech except Malacca.</p>"
 - scene_number: 69
   scene_title: "Essen-ce of Victory"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene69.jpg
-  narration: "<p>Gjakove has fallen to the Germans, though the strong melee-heavy Two Sicilies navy and army are everywhere.</p><p></p><p>German production is frightening, as last part they had no land army to speak of - and now advanced troops can be found everywhere.
+  narration: "<p>Gjakove has fallen to the Germans, though the strong melee-heavy Two Sicilies navy and army are everywhere.</p><p></p><p>German production is frightening, as last episodes they had no land army to speak of - and now advanced troops can be found everywhere.
 Just one more upgrade left until the Stormtroopers come into play - and then Germany will be scary.</p>"
 - scene_number: 70
   scene_title: "Sine of the times"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene70.jpg
   narration: "<p>In the region where Two Sicilies are actually quite strong, another city falls.
-Jerusalem is a serious potential capture this part, I think. </p><p></p><p>For its small size, Kosovo has a good army, sporting riflemen in decent numbers.</p><p></p><p>The Kurds look on, worried at who their neighbours will be next episode.</p>"
+Jerusalem is a serious potential capture this episode, I think. </p><p></p><p>For its small size, Kosovo has a good army, sporting riflemen in decent numbers.</p><p></p><p>The Kurds look on, worried at who their neighbours will be next episode.</p>"
 - scene_number: 71
   scene_title: "Mississippi Claims North Pole; Citizens Order Iced Tea To Celebrate"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene71.jpg